-How to Store Your E-Bike: Garage, Apartment, or Outdoors?
+How to Store Your Electric Bike (E-Bike): Garage, Apartment, Outdoors, and More Storage Ideas

 1. Storing Your E-Bike in a Garage: The Ideal Setup